 Get the Help You Need to Fight Driving with a Suspended License Charges

 Driving with a suspended license is at least a Class A misdemeanor, and in many cases a much more serious crime.
 You may be facing jail time, fines, an additional period of suspension and other consequences.

-Before you make another move, consult an experienced criminal defense lawyer like the ones at Gullberg, Box and Rodgers.
+Before you make another move, consult an experienced criminal defense lawyer like the ones at Gullberg and Box.
 We’ll fight to beat the charges against you or we’ll negotiate the most favorable agreement possible—whichever is most beneficial to you in your particular circumstances.